marco262/my_wiki/data/dragon_heist/gm_notes/treasure-hunt.md

 * [Iokaste Daliano](^iokaste_daliano.png), middle-aged widow, owner of the Pink Flumph Theater
 * [Wishes](^faerie_dragon.jpg), [faerie dragon](/dnd/monster/faerie dragon), protects the theater

+When exploring the theater, mention the mirrors used to reflect sunlight and torchlight onto the stage.

 ## Vault Key

 A bronze dragon scale, stamped with the private symbol of Dagult Neverember, reflecting sunlight onto the door.